learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 would be a larger, more powerful computer with more memory, bigger hard drives, and more computer chips.
 But today "server" roles can be handled quite well by Arduino devices no bigger than a credit card!
-Nevertheless, in diagrams and on whiteboards they tend to be drawn as large "tower" style computers.
+Nevertheless, in diagrams and on whiteboards they tend to be drawn as large "tower-style" computers.

 Regardless of its size, a "server" has the responsibility of arranging the data that is presented to the "client."
 It's because of this "arranging" being computationally demanding that servers have tended to have extra resources.

+Historically computers were very expensive and well-appointed servers were very, very expensive.
+As such, when possible, it was more economical for servers to do heavy processing and for the clients to request updates.

 ## Define "client" role

-A computer fulfilling a client has the responsibility of presenting the data that is sent from the server.
-Historically, these machines could be more lightly equipped.
+A computer fulfilling a client role has the responsibility of presenting the data that is sent from the server.
+Historically, these machines could be more lightly equipped (and thus cheaper).
 You'll generally see them drawn in diagrams or on whiteboards as laptops.

-The server displays data that is provided to it by the server.
+The _client_ displays data that is provided to it by the _server_.
 A verb that's commonly used is "render" as in, "The client _renders_ data provided by the server."
+That is, it only displays the server's data and any change to the data has to be done _by the server_, caused by a _request_ from the _client_.

 ## Client / Server Example

-Historically computers were very expensive and well-appointed servers were very, very expensive.
-As such, when possible, it was more economical for servers to do heavy processing and for the clients to request updates.

-Imagine a grocery store check-out line.
+Let's take a moment to consider client / server in a common scenario: the supermarket.

 If you ask the cashier for the price of a bottle of water, they can look it up for you.
-But their client computer's "source of truth" on the price is found by "asking" or "sending a request" to the _server_.
+But their client computer's "source of truth" on the price lives on the server.
+The _client_ must request this information by "asking" or "sending a request" to the _server_.

 Similarly, when you buy that bottle of water, the (lightweight) client says "Sold a bottle of water!" to a server.
+The server, in turn, updates its inventory record to show `-1` water bottle.

-Now, at the end of the sales day, the management team would like to do some analytics about how successful they were that day.
-They could go to each client computer, determine its revenue for the day and which departments contributed to that number, but on a cheap client machine that process would be s..l...o.....w.
+Now, at the end of the sales day, the management team would like to do some analytics about how profitable they were that day.
+They _could_ go to each client computer, determine its revenue for the day and which departments contributed to that number, but on a cheap client machine that process would be s..l...o.....w &mdash; like trying to play a PS4 game on an iPhone!

-But if each client computer merely logged its actions to the server by sending requests, the management could ask that high-power machine to print out analytics in an economical and efficient fashion.
+_However_ if each client computer merely logged its actions to the server by sending requests, the management could ask that high-power machine to print out analytics in an economical and efficient fashion.
 Many businesses still have their IT architecture on this model known as "the client / server" model.